These are the best golf stand bags for walking the course in 2025

 Bag Type

-A cart bag is for someone that uses either a golf buggy or golf cart on the course.
-If you’re this golfer then find a bag that has plenty of storage space and is good at keeping your clubs organized as it will make your life much easier.
-Cart bags are much bigger and bulkier than stand bags so finding one that is lightweight and easy to haul from your garage to the course will benefit you.
+A cart bag is for someone who uses either a golf buggy or a golf cart on the course.
+If you’re this golfer, then find a bag that has plenty of storage space and is good at keeping your clubs organised, as it will make your life much easier.
+Cart bags are much bigger and bulkier than stand bags, so finding one that is lightweight and easy to haul from your garage to the course will benefit you.

 A stand bag is for a golfer who prefers to walk around the course carrying their golf clubs.
-If you’re a golfer that loves to carry then factors such as weight and comfort will be most important as they’re going to be on your back for 18 holes.
-Even though the bags are smaller finding one with good storage can help as there is not much room in comparison to a cart bag, as you’re constantly taking the bag on and off getting one that is nice and robust with strong legs and good support is key.
+If you’re a golfer who loves to carry, then factors such as weight and comfort will be most important as they’re going to be on your back for 18 holes.
+Even though the bags are smaller, finding one with good storage can help, as there is not much room in comparison to a cart bag.
+As you’re constantly taking the bag on and off, getting one that is nice and robust with strong legs and good support is key.

 Weight